Second impeachment of Donald Trump: 14th Amendment

 The Fourteenth Amendment to the United States Constitution is one of the Reconstruction Amendments.
-It addresses citizenship rights and equal protection under the law and was proposed in response to issues related to former slaves following the American Civil War.
+It addresses citizenship rights and equal protection under the law, and was proposed in response to issues related to former slaves following the American Civil War.
 Section 3 states that a person who participated in insurrection after having taken an oath to support the Constitution is disqualified from holding future office unless permitted by Congress.

 If Trump had been removed from office under Section 3 of the 14th Amendment, Pence would have become the 46th president of the United States, and he would still have been the shortest-serving president ever before handing power to Biden as the 47th president on January 20.
-It would also be the first time that Section 3 of the 14th Amendment was invoked since 1919 when it stopped Victor L. Berger, convicted of violating the Espionage Act for his anti-militarist views, from taking his seat in the House of Representatives.
-It would also be the first time that it would be invoked on a sitting president and was seen as especially unlikely.
+It would also have been the first time that Section 3 of the 14th Amendment had been invoked since 1919 when it stopped Victor L. Berger, convicted of violating the Espionage Act for his anti-militarist views, from taking his seat in the House of Representatives.
+It would also have been the first time that it had been invoked on a sitting president and its being invoked had been seen as especially unlikely.

-Alexandria Ocasio-Cortez was one of the House Democrats that supported invoking the 14th Amendment against Trump.
+Alexandria Ocasio-Cortez was one of the House Democrats who supported invoking the 14th Amendment against Trump.
 In a letter, Pelosi thanked her colleagues for their contributions to discussions on the 14th Amendment.
-If successful, the former President would be ineligible for appointment to any federal office without a Senate supermajority vote in favor.
+If successful, the former president would be ineligible for appointment to any federal office without a Senate supermajority vote in favor.

 25th Amendment

 The Twenty-fifth Amendment to the United States Constitution deals with presidential succession and disability.
 Though the amendment thus far has been used in medical situations, Section 4 provides that the vice president, together with a majority of Cabinet secretaries, may declare the president unable to carry out his duties, after which the vice president immediately assumes the duties of the president.

 If Section 4 of the 25th Amendment action had been carried out, it would have made Pence the acting president, assuming the "powers and duties of the office" of the president.
 Trump would have remained president for the rest of his term, albeit stripped of all authority.
-Section 4 of the 25th Amendment has not been invoked before.
-The 25th Amendment, however, was initially created for the case where the President was incapacitated.
+Section 4 of the 25th Amendment had not been invoked before.
+The 25th Amendment, however, was initially created for the case where the president was incapacitated.

-Pence, who would have been required to initiate removal, stated that he would not invoke the 25th Amendment against Trump.
+Pence, who would have been required to initiate assuming the president's powers and duties, stated that he would not invoke the 25th Amendment against Trump.